Illegal Dumping Prevention

 • Up to 20% of the project budget can be used for installing signage or developing education materials to improve public reporting of illegal dumping.

 • Grantees will be required to create a brief Illegal Dumping Strategy as part of this project.
+The EPA provides a template and guidance for this.

 Assessment criteria